Skip to content

 total >= 0

 A verb applies to all space-separated names that follow it.
-Commas separate verb groups.
+Verb groups are separated by their leading verb keyword (commas between groups are accepted but not required).
 Multiple verbs for the same function name import each variant.
 The verb is part of the function's identity — see Functions & Verbs for details.

 Foreign Blocks (C FFI)